alemaulou/linked-list-sample/README.md

 # Linked Lists

 ## Slides
-Please follow along with the interactive Pear Deck Slides during asynchronous class time, and review with Google Slides after class or if you are absent.
+Please follow along with the interactive **Pear Deck Slides during synchronous class time**, and review with Google Slides after class or if you are absent.

 **Synchronous Class Time**: [Pear Deck](https://app.peardeck.com/student/trhjjwzje)